sandbox-bio/sandbox.bio/app/src/tutorials/viral-amplicon/steps/Step5.md

 import Execute from "components/Execute.svelte";
 </script>

 Now that we have a BAM file that is trimmed and sorted, we'll use `samtools` to generate a pile-up file that lists all of the nucleotides and corresponding quality scores covering each position of the reference genome.
-While `samtools` produces the pile-up, we will pipe the resulting pile-up stream to `gzip` to compress.
 Run the following:

-<Execute command="samtools mpileup \ -A -aa -d 0 -Q 0 \ --reference $REF_FASTA \ trimmed.sorted.bam | \ gzip -9 > pileup.txt.gz" />
+<Execute command="samtools mpileup \ -A -aa -d 0 -Q 0 \ --reference $REF_FASTA \ trimmed.sorted.bam > pileup.txt" />

 Let's break this seemingly complex command into its individual components to make some sense of it: